Boosting the Generalization Ability for Hyperspectral Image Classification using Spectral-spatial Axial Aggregation

 \section{Experiments}

-In this part, we first introduce several well-known HSI datasets, and give the datasets division method we proposed.
-Then compare SaaFormer with other state-of-the-art methods under the various dataset partition methods to validate the generalization ablility of the models.
+In this section, we first introduce several commonly used HS image datasets and the details for datasets partion methods.
+Then, we compare our proposed SaaFormer with other state-of-the-art methods under the various dataset partition methods to validate the generalization ablility of the models.
 Extensive experiments are finally conducted, including ablation analysis, to validate the efficacy of each component in the proposed model.